Clean but not excite

 1 Helpful / 0 Not

-- There is a nice little 'open walled' shelter with a few benches right in between the parking lot and the front 9 which provides much needed shade on a hot day, or a nice place for lunch or a picnic.
+- There is a nice shelter with a few benches right in between the parking lot and the front 9, and also a playground with newer equipment.

-- This is not a destination course by any means, though it is a good course to learn how to play.
-If you are looking to make a long drive to play a course in this area, I would look elsewhere.
+- This is not a destination course by any means, but it is a very good course to learn how to play.

 1 of 1 people found this review helpful.

 Pros: It is a very easy course, mostly straight shots. minimal obstacles. low traffic usually can play the front nine in less than 20 mins. it is a great course to get out for a little practice or to teach some one to play on, and it is easy to find.